SHOULDER AND ELBOW SURGERY

 Wear and tear of Rotator cuffs is one of the major causes of shoulder pain.
 Tear may be caused due to an injury or thinning of tissue over age.
 These tissues are always at work and take long to heal.
 So, recurrent wear and tear coupled with longer healing time causes further damage.
 Symptoms may not be universally present across all patients, but they usually appear in 3 phases of progressive damage.

-Frozen: Here, the joint become more and more stiff but the patient may experience some improvement in their pain.
+Frozen: Here, the joint becomes more and stiffer but the patient may experience some improvement in their pain.
 This phase typically lasts for approximately 6 months.

 Thawing: The stiffness slowly improves.
 Complete recovery back to normal, or near normal, strength and range of motion takes, on average, 2 years.